brianemery/hfr_cs_processing/README.md

 uses test data from BML1.
 This update also includes the likelihood ratio detection method from an in-prep manuscript (suitable for use with MLE direction finding - more about this at a later time).

+2.0 (21 Oct 2021)
+Updates, improvements and new features related to an in-review paper.